Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 -sama

 This honrific is used a lot more in anime than in actual real life.
-And it’s used to show extreme respect for someone
+And it’s used to show extreme respect for someone.

 (Pronunciation guide)

 Now as I said this phrase is a lot more popular in anime than in real life, most likely because you can sometimes equate this suffix to (king).
-And in Anime there is a lot more kings and queens than in real life… besides me of course.
+And in Anime there are a lot more kings and queens than in real life… besides me of course.

 “temeera ore nit suite koi”